mixxxdj/mixxx/source/chapters/configuration.rst

           system, you can try installing `ASIO4ALL <http://asio4all.com>`_, a low-latency audio driver for WDM audio devices.

+.. note:: On GNU/Linux using JACK, make sure to start your JACK daemon *before*
+          running Mixxx.
+Otherwise JACK will not appear as a Sound API in the preferences.

-.. warning:: On GNU/Linux do *not* use the 'pulse' device with the ALSA Audio
+.. warning:: On GNU/Linux do *not* use the ``pulse`` device with the ALSA Audio
              API.
 This is an emulation layer for ALSA provided by PulseAudio and results in very poor performance.
 Make sure to run Mixxx using the ``pasuspender`` tool on GNU/Linux distributions that use PulseAudio.

-.. note:: On GNU/Linux using JACK, make sure to start your JACK daemon *before*
-          running Mixxx.
-Otherwise JACK will not appear as a Sound API in the preferences.